-Hello, I’m Jen, a Gen X Mom.
+Hello, I’m Jen, a Gen X Mom trying to survive parenting in the 21st Century.
+As such, I’m a helicopter parent!
 Motherhood is the greatest adventure and blessing of my life.
 I believe children are a gift from the Lord.
 Thank you, God, for my children.

 I was blessed with my first child, Juliette, in 1997.
 I lost two babies in separate miscarriages before the birth of my son, Sullivan, who miraculously came along in 2005.
 Despite all odds, our family was completed in 2007 with the birth of my baby girl Bridgette.